hml230/exploring-lateness/README.md

 The chosen regression models while were not adequate in fully capturing the variation of lateness, consistently suggested spatial features, like `route_variant`, provide strong predictive insights into lateness.

-ChronosT5-tiny was fine-tuned and predicted lateness was generally around 1-5 minutes.
+ChronosT5-tiny was fine-tuned and predicted lateness varies around 1-5 minutes.
 The model's would require extra resources for inference on the full dataset given the context length.

 Additionally, since data was recorded in 3 distinct, discontinuous periods, structuring this problem as a sequential, continuous time series may not have been sufficient for ChronosT5.
 Also, data was not available to verify the predictions made by ChronosT5.